aadeleon/CSB-Avelino-Final-Project/README.md

 This straightforward program is meant to automate the analysis of In-Cell Western (ICW) assays in my lab and to very quickly visualize the acquired data before variance analysis.
 Preliminary analysis is typically performed using Excel.
-The assay is performed at least a couple times a week, so this program will surely save time in the long run.
+The assay is performed at least a couple times a week, so this program will surely save time in the long run as the assay continues to be optimized for multiple conditions.

-While this particular program was written for analyzing insulin assays of cultured cells, the code variables can easily be modified as per the necessary experimental conditions.
+While this particular program was written for the analysis of insulin assays in cultured cells, the code and its variables can easily be modified as per the necessary experimental conditions.

+Overview:

+The program begins by extracting the desired data from the relevant .csv file.

+Then, the data is organized before finally being plotted with error bars.

 Instructions: